trywilco/wilco-docs/docs/building-your-quest/triggers-and-payloads.md

 # Triggers and Payloads

 System triggers can generate a payload that gets passed to `action` and `condition` blocks along with the global payload.
-When defining a call to an action/condition block in the flow node, developers specify how to map a parameter from the payload to a parameter passed to the block.
+When defining a call to an action/condition block in the [Flow Nodes], developers specify how to map a parameter from the payload to a parameter passed to the block.

 This document: